offconvex/offconvex.github.io/_posts/2020-11-11-instahide.md

 ### Thoughts on this attack

-Though the attack is clever and impressive, we feel that the long-term takeaway is still unclear for several reasons.
+Though the attack is clever and impressive, we feel that the long-term take-away is still unclear for several reasons.

-> Variants of InstaHide seem to undermine the attack performance.
+> Variants of InstaHide seem to evade the attack.

-The challenge set contained 50 encryptions of each image.
-This corresponds to using encrypted images for all or most epochs.
-But as done in existing settings that use DP, one can pretrain the deep model using non-private images and then fine-tune it with a few epochs of the private images.
-Using a similar pipeline to DPSGD[4] did, by pretraining a ResNet-18 on CIFAR100 (the public dataset) and finetuning it on CIFAR10 (the private dataset) for $10$ epochs gives accuracy of 83 percent.
+The challenge set contained 50 encryptions each of 100 images.
+This corresponds to using encrypted images for 50 epochs.
+But as done in existing settings that use DP, one can pretrain the deep model using non-private images and then fine-tune it with fewer epochs of the private images.
+Using a similar pipeline DPSGD (ref.
+4), by pretraining a ResNet-18 on CIFAR100 (the public dataset) and finetuning  for $10$ epochs on CIFAR10 (the private dataset)  gives accuracy of 83 percent, still far better than any provable guarantees using DP on this dataset.
 The Google team conceded that their attack probably would not work in this setting.

-Also using InstaHide purely at inference time (i.e., using ML, instead of training ML) still should be completely secure since only one encryption of the image is released.
+Similarly using InstaHide purely at inference time (i.e., using ML, instead of training ML) still should be completely secure since only one encryption of the image is released.
+The Google attack can't work here at all.

 > InstaHide was never intended to be a mission-critical encryption like RSA.

-InstaHide is designed to give users and the internet of things a light-weight encryption method that allows them to use machine learning without giving eavesdroppers or servers access to their raw data.
+InstaHide is designed to give users and the internet of things a *light-weight* encryption method that allows them to use machine learning without giving eavesdroppers or servers access to their raw data.
 There is no other cost-effective alternative to InstaHide for this application.
 If it takes Google's powerful computers a few hours  to break our challenge set of 100 images, this is not yet a cost-effective attack  in the intended settings.

 More important, the challenge dataset corresponded to an ambitious form of security, where the encrypted images themselves are released to the world.
 The more typical application is a Federated Learning[5] scenario: the adversary observes shared gradients that are computed using encrypted images (he also has access to the trained model).
 The attacks in this paper do not currently apply to that scenario.
 This is also the idea in **TextHide**, an adaptation of InstaHide to text data.